Biology, GCE A Level

 Cutting edge technology

-You will be able to use cutting edge technology, such as gel electrophoresis to analyse DNA samples and generate a genetic fingerprint using your own DNA
+You'll be able to use cutting edge technology such as gel electrophoresis to analyse DNA samples and generate a genetic fingerprint using your own DNA

 We strongly recommend Biology is taken with Chemistry or with any 2 of: Environmental Science, Psychology, Geography, Maths, Physics, L3 Medical Science.
 Additional entry requirements for this course: Grade 6 (old grade B) in Biology or Additional Science GCSE and new grade 5 (or old grade C) in Maths GCSE

 Assessment will be by 3 written examinations at the end of the course, each contributing 33% to the final A-level grade.

 In addition, you will be required to keep a lab book which will record all practical work undertaken.
 This will lead to a practical endorsement qualification of either pass or fail alongside your final A-level grade.